 4/09/2008: Oasis Hong Kong Ceases Operations

-O8 was established in 2005 by a group of Hong Kong investors.
+Oasis Hong Kong was established in 2005 by a group of Hong Kong investors.
 They were led by real estate magnate Raymond Lee and telecommunications equipment mogul Allan Wong.
 The team saw a gap in the market for a low-cost, long-haul carrier to operate point-to-point services to Europe and North America.

 The airline's chief executive was Stephen Miller, who founded Dragonair (KA) in 1985 as a Cathay Pacific (CX) competitor.

 Two ex-Singapore Airlines Boeing 747-400s were acquired and configured with 278 economy and 81 business class seats.
-O8 would go on to operate five 747s and had plans to acquire Boeing 777 equipment to supplement its fleet.
+O8 would go on to operate five 747s and had plans to obtain Boeing 777 equipment to supplement its fleet.

 The airline operated five Boeing 747-400s.
-Photo: Aldo Bidini (GFDL 1.2 or GFDL 1.2), via Wikimedia Commons.
+Photo: Aldo Bidini (GFDL 1.2, or GFDL 1.2), via Wikimedia Commons

 Taking to the Air